Buyers

 Water And Sewer

-• On average, a family of 4 would spend around C$80 after every two months on water and sewer bills.
+• On average, a family of 4 now spends around C$85-95 every two months on water and sewer bills, reflecting the 4.4% rate increase implemented in April 2025.

 Water is sourced, processed and distributed at the local level.
 Your water bill includes the price of the water itself, the cost of delivery, and the cost of maintaining facilities and infrastructure such as sewers and wastewater treatment.